Lewis–Clark State College: History

-The school got another temporary reprieve from the cost-cutters when a deluge of veterans funded by the G.I.
-Bill hit the campus after the war.
-However, that wave passed, and in 1951 budget hawks succeeded in closing the school, as well as its counterpart, the Southern Idaho College of Education (SICE), which had previously been called Albion State Normal School, in Albion in southern Idaho.
+The school got another temporary reprieve from cost-cutting when a deluge of veterans, funded by the G.I.
+Bill, enrolled after the war.
+In 1951, budget hawks succeeded in closing the school, as well as its counterpart, the "Southern Idaho College of Education" (SICE), which had previously been called Albion State Normal School, located in Albion, Idaho.
 The state's other colleges had assured legislators that they could supply all the teachers needed.
-That promise proved disastrously wrong: In just three years, the state found itself issuing nearly 40% more provisional teaching certificates than it had in 1951.
+In three years, the state found itself issuing nearly 40% more provisional teaching certificates than it had in 1951.

-Under that pressure, the legislature re-opened the school as Lewis-Clark Normal School in 1955 as a two-year school under the administration of the University of Idaho, 30 mi north in Moscow.
-The first dean of the school was appointed for the third year in 1957, and enrollment was 319 in the fall of 1961.
-The arrangement with the university proved difficult and it ended abruptly in 1963 when the affiliation seemed like it might damage the university's academic accreditation.
+The legislature re-opened the school as "Lewis-Clark Normal School" in 1955 as a two-year school under the administration of the University of Idaho, 30 mi north in Moscow.
+The first dean of the school was appointed in 1957, and enrollment was 319 in the fall of 1961.
+The arrangement with the university proved difficult and ended abruptly in 1963.